rummelsworth/morrowind-stuff/README.md

   entrance (by exiting the shrine in sneak mode, assassinating the daedra immediately in front of you, then rinse-repeat).
 To remove loot and return easily, you can mark here, then DI to Sadrith Mora, then recall back.
-- Once you have the custom Ring of Open (or less likely an Ekash scroll), go to Tel Fyr with some Levitate potions and get the CotSH.
 - You can do Larrius Varro's quest to purge the Camonna Tong in Balmora to obtain the Ring of Surroundings.
 Together with the Amulet of Shadows, it's easy access to full Chameleon.